Payment Institution License in Europe 2025

 General Payment Institution License Requirements in Europe

-While specific PI license eligibility requirements vary from country to country, overarching EU regulations mean that some of the requirements may be shared across the member countries, particularly the following ones:
+While the specific PI license eligibility requirements vary from country to country, overarching EU regulations mean that some of the requirements may be shared across the member countries—particularly the following:

-• Most likely you’ll have to establish a company in the jurisdiction where you’re planning to license your payment institution which, of course, will have to satisfy capital, physical presence, and other requirements
+• You will in most cases have to establish a company in the jurisdiction where you are planning to license your payment institution, which of course will have to meet capital, physical presence, and other requirements.

-• The company’s management and owners must meet fit and proper criteria, demonstrating relevant experience and qualifications, integrity, and financial soundness
+• The management and owners of the company must be fit and proper, with relevant experience and qualifications, integrity, and financial soundness.

-• PI license applicants must also demonstrate adherence to consumer protection regulations and how they will provide transparency to consumers regarding terms and conditions, fees, and dispute resolution mechanisms
+• Applicants for a PI license should also demonstrate due respect for consumer protection legislation and how they would be open about consumers in terms of, amongst others, terms and conditions, fees, and procedures for dispute resolution.

-• Having robust risk management processes in place at the time of submitting the licensing application is crucial as it demonstrates your preparation to identify, assess, and mitigate risks associated with payment services
+• The robustness of the risk management processes, important at the time of submission of the licensing application, shows your preparedness to identify, assess, and mitigate the risks associated with the payment services you provide.

-• It’s also necessary to demonstrate the implementation of secure and reliable operational systems, including data protection, IT security, and incident reporting mechanisms
+• You must also be able to show that you have implemented secure and reliable operational systems on data protection, IT security, and incident reporting mechanisms.

 • Articles of Association

-• A business plan detailing such information as the proposed activities, markets, and financial projections for the payment institution
+• A business plan outlining, amongst other information, the proposed activities, markets, and financial projections concerning the payment institution

-• An organizational chart showing the management and governance structure, including the roles and responsibilities of key personnel
+• Organizational chart showing management and governance structure, with roles and responsibilities of key personnel

-• CVs of your PI’s directors and other key personnel, along with evidence of their financial qualifications and relevant experience
+• CVs of your PI’s directors and other key personnel, together with evidence of their financial qualifications and relevant experience.

-• Evidence of the initial capital required for the specific type of payment institution license being applied for
+• Evidence of the initial capital required for the type of payment institution license applied for.

 • Well-documented AML/CFT policies and procedures

-• Financial statements and audits to demonstrate financial stability, including balance sheets, income statements, and cash flow statements
+• Financial statements and audits to show the financial stability: balance sheets, income statements, cash flow statements

-How to Apply for a Payment Institution License
+How to Apply for a License of a Payment Institution

-Applying for a PI license in any European country is a structured and thorough process, and you should carefully study the approach of the regulator responsible for PI licensing in your chosen jurisdiction.
-We can’t emphasize enough the importance of duly gathering and drafting required documents and implementing processes that prove your company’s capability to start compliant operations right after the receipt of a PI license.
-If you can ensure that, the next steps will be paying the application fee and submitting the application package to the national regulator of your chosen jurisdiction.
+The process of a PI license application in any European country is a bit formalized and very scrupulous, and you should study the approach of the regulator in charge of PI licensing in your chosen jurisdiction seriously.
+We cannot stress enough that duly gathering and drafting the required documents and implementing processes, which prove the capability of your company to start compliant operations right after the receipt of a PI license, is of great importance.
+If you can ensure that, among the further actions will be paying an application fee and submitting the application package to the national regulator of your chosen jurisdiction.

-During the application review process, you might be asked to provide further documentation or information, or even attend a face-to-face meeting with the regulator’s representatives.
-The vetting process might also involve an on-site inspection of your company’s facilities aimed at ensuring that the necessary controls and infrastructure are in place.
-A PI license will be granted when the regulator is convinced that your company is in full compliance with relevant regulations and is capable of adhering to ongoing legal requirements, such as customer protection and monitoring of illegal financial activities.
+During the review process, you might be called upon to provide further documentation or information, and, in some cases, even present yourself in person before the regulator representatives.
+The vetting process could also include an on-site inspection of your company’s facilities for the purpose of ensuring that controls and infrastructure necessary are put in place.
+A PI license will be issued when the regulator is satisfied that your firm fully complies with relevant regulations and is able to meet the continuing legal obligations such as customer protection, monitoring illegal financial activity.

-If you wish to obtain a PI license in Europe, our team here at Regulated United Europe will be delighted to support you in incorporating a company and applying for a license in a European jurisdiction that resonates with your business goals.
-Our dedicated specialists can also guide you through the acquisition of a ready-made company with an existing payment institution license.
-With experienced lawyers, business development professionals, and financial accountants at your side, you will find the process of launching a payment institution easy, seamless, and transparent.
-Contact us now to schedule a personalized PI license consultation and set the stage for long-lasting success.
+If one desires to acquire a PI license in Europe, then our staff here at Regulated United Europe will be glad to assist in the incorporation of your company and a license application in any European jurisdiction that may suit your business needs.
+In cases where urgency is relevant, our competent professionals may assist you with purchasing a ready-made company with an already obtained payment institution license.
+You will definitely find that the process is very smooth and transparent with experienced lawyers, business development persons, and financial accountants at your side.
+Contact us now for a personalized PI license consultation to set up the stage for your long-lasting success.

 Milana